dbos-inc/dbos-transact-py/README.md

 Workflows are particularly useful for

-- Orchestrating complex business processes so they seamlessly recover from any failure.
+- Orchestrating business processes so they seamlessly recover from any failure.
 - Building observable and fault-tolerant data pipelines.
 - Operating an AI agent, or any application that relies on unreliable or non-deterministic APIs.